dotnet/training-tutorials/content/asp.net/getting-started/lesson-21.md

-# Understanding ASP.NET Core MVC Filters
+# Working with Data in your ASP.NET Core App
 by [Steve Smith](http://deviq.com/me/steve-smith)

 #### Sample Files